raphaelquast/obsidian-task-status-selector/README.md

 # Obsidian Task Status Selctor

 A simple minimalistic plugin to help dealing with custom checkbox statuses.
+(on Desktop and Mobile)

 <img src="showcase.gif" width=50%>